School Name

 By the end of KS2:

-• pupils with no additional learning needs will achieve at least the expected standard for reading, writing, maths and science;
+• At least 60% of pupils who have attended FCPS since the beginning of Year 1, will achieve at least the expected standard for reading, writing and maths;

 Pupils are resilient and well organised learners who are emotionally literate and able to manage themselves in a variety of circumstances.